 - Some people will probably flake, so slightly over-book the retreat.
 To reduce flaking, confirm most people's spot on the retreat at least a couple weeks in advance and send a lot of reminders in the preceding week.

 - Get in touch with Canopy Retreats (formerly EA Retreats).

 - Global Challenges Project Guide to Running Retreats

 - EA Groups Resource Centre: Retreats and Unconferences

-- Include retreat funding in your group funding request from Open Phil (and err on the side of more money, since you can return unspent funds)
+- Include retreat funding in your group funding request from e.g. Open Phil (and err on the side of more money, since you can return unspent funds)

-Thanks to Marka Ellertson, Alexander Davies, Juan Gil, Leilani Bellamy, and Nikola Jurkovic for feedback.
+Thanks to Marka Ellertson, Juan Gil, Leilani Bellamy, Nikola Jurkovic, and others for feedback.